 Are you pregnant or a new mom?

 Expectful is a digital platform that makes meditation easy for expectant and new moms.
-Each one of our guided meditations has been created to support you throughout your pregnancy and motherhood journey.
+We created each one of our guided meditations to support you throughout your pregnancy and motherhood journey.

 Our mission is to help you give your baby the best start in life.
-Go to expectful.com and sign up for our free meditation trial.
+Go to Expectful.com and sign up for our free meditation trial.

 To download a PDF of this post, click here.